open-sdg/open-sdg/docs/jekyll-and-open-sdg.md

-<h1>Reasons for using Jekyll</h1>
+<h1>Jekyll and Open SDG</h1>

 Jekyll is a popular, free and open source static website generator which works like a content management system (for example, Drupal and WordPress) but unlike those systems, Jekyll generates at build-time rather than at request-time.
 Jekyll creates static websites with some templating abilities.
+In this way, Jekyll is similar to other static site generators, like [Next.js](https://nextjs.org/) and [Hugo](https://gohugo.io/).

-## Advantages of Jekyll
+## Advantages of static sites

+The Open SDG platform is built with Jekyll and therefore gets all the advantages of using a static site generator.

 ### Simple to maintain